giacoballoccu/GraphComparison/README.md

  After a while (wait!) it should print some public DNS in a green color, these are the public dns of your instances.
  It can happen that the command doesn't work (with an error like "Connection timeout"), usually it can be solved by doing a `terraform destroy` and re-do the `terraform apply`.

-8. Connect via ssh to all your instances via
+8. You can now connect via ssh to all your instances with the command
  ```
 ssh -i <PATH_TO_SPARK_TERRAFORM>/spark-terraform-master/GraphComparison.pem ubuntu@<PUBLIC DNS>
  ```